PriyanshParikh27/ShoeMart/README.md

   - Open Android Studio.
   - Click on File > Open.
   - Navigate to the cloned repository folder and select it to open the project.

+3. **Sync Project with Gradle Files:**

+   - Once the project loads, click on File > Sync Project with Gradle Files to ensure all dependencies are correctly downloaded.

+4. **Build the Project:**

+   - Click on Build > Rebuild Project to compile the project.

+5. **Run the App:**

+   - Connect your Android device via USB or set up an emulator in Android Studio.
+   - Click the Run button (green play icon) or use Shift + F10 to launch the app on your selected device.